phillipberndt/autorandr/README.md

 as the default configuration without you having to change the system-wide configuration.

+You can store default values for any option in an INI-file in `~/config/autorandr/settings.ini` in a section `config`.
+The most useful candidate for doing that is `skip-options`, if you need it.

 ## Hook scripts

 Three more scripts can be placed in the configuration directory (as